uhlryk/my-cordova-react-boilerplate/README.md

 How to use this code as new app:

-*This is ES6 & ES7 babilon version.
+*This is ES6 & ES7 babel version.
 If you prefere you can typescript version then follow instructions from this [link](https://github.com/uhlryk/my-cordova-react-boilerplate/tree/typescript)*

 1 Clone this repository to new empty dir: